Investing in New York City

-The Upper East Side is known for it’s amazing cultural institutions, boutique dining, award-winning dining and, of course, some of the most prestigious addresses in the world.
+The Upper East Side is known for it’s , boutique dining, and, of course, some of the most prestigious addresses in the world.
 But how does the neighborhood’s coffee hold up?
-Today we continue our quest to find the best coffee shops in Manhattan.
-Whether you live in the neighborhood, or just want to grab a cup during your visit to Central Park or the world-class museums of the classic New York City neighborhood, this list of the best coffee shops in the Upper East Side is for you.
+Today we continue our quest to find .
+Whether you live in the neighborhood, or just want to grab a cup during your visit to or the world-class museums of the classic New York City neighborhood, this list of the best coffee shops in the Upper East Side is for you.

 Location, location, location.
 Via Quadronno is on East 73rd Street between Fifth and Madison—just steps away from Central Park.
 This small Italian restaurant and paninoteca (very fun word for sandwich shop) is well-known for their paninis and cappuccinos, with the latter always being perfectly creamy and thick.
 Via Quadronno uses Antica Tostatura Triestina beans for their espresso.
 To the coffee connoisseur, you know what that means.
 In laymen’s terms, let’s just say you’ll like it.

 Joe’s is a must go for joe you know.
 Joe opened their first location 10 years ago in the West Village, and today, the coffee shop has expanded to eight locations throughout Manhattan, including the Upper East Side.
 Though this location is only a few years old, it quickly became one of the best coffee shops in the Upper East Side.
 Not only does Joe serve up a top-notch cup of coffee, but they also offer various coffee brewing classes to educate coffee newbies and aficionados alike.